Error C101C408 occurs when adding a credit card or making a purchase on Xbox Live

 This means one of the following:

-- Your credit card could not be authorised.
+- Your credit card could not be authorized.

 - We have detected suspicious activity and are preventing charges on the card.